Mulubi/simple_shell/README.md

 # simple_shell
-Writing a UNIX command line interpreter/Simple Shell with Authors, Mulubi and Derrick done on 10th August 2022
+Writing a UNIX command line interpreter/Simple Shell with Authors, Mulubi and Derrick done on 10th August 2022, shell